MorrisMuuoMulitu/GiftedAir/README.md

 ---

-**🌿 Gifted Air - Where profitability meets planetary healing**
+**🌿 Gifted Air - Where profitability meets planetary healing and fellowship fundraising**

 *Making climate action personal, emotional, and viral.
-One gift at a time.* 🌍✨
+Supporting BeVisioneers Fellows one gift at a time.* 🌍✨